asi-alliance/asi-chain-docs-portal/quick-start/join-validator/index.md

 # Join DevNet as Validator

+> [!WARNING]
+> Attention!
+At the DevNet stage, ASI:Chain works in dev mode.
+To retrieve data from the blockchain, you can use the unbonded validator as an observer, using the same methods as for the observer node. **On the Testnet and Mainnet stages - it will change: only observer node will be available to retrieve data from the blockchain.**

 This guide will help you join the ASI:Chain DevNet as a validator and participate in network consensus.

 ![ASI:Chain Workflows](/images/asi-chain-workflows.png)